Whoville: Inhabitants

 Many of the different characters, known as Whos, live within the speck that contains Whoville.
-The Whos are whimsical, animal-like creatures who live in shaped houses, known for their warm hearts and welcoming spirits.
-They are small, furry humanoids with canine snouts and 12 toes.
+The Whos are whimsical, human/leporid/kangaroo-like hybrid creatures who live in shaped houses, known for their warm hearts and welcoming spirits.
+They are small, furry humanoids with canine snouts, rabbit-like tails and big-sized kangaroo-like feet.
 As they celebrate Christmas and readily recognize its true meaning in the absence of material gifts, it is implied to be a majority Christian community; Seuss had gone through several attempts at a more explicitly Christian ending to How the Grinch Stole Christmas! but, dissatisfied in the idea of a heavy-handed approach, decided to leave the religious aspects implied.
+This is further supported by the presence of churches in Whoville as mentioned in Horton Hears A Who.
+Just north of Whoville, atop a high mountain, Mount Crumpit, a bitter, cave-dwelling creature named the Grinch lives with his dog, Max.

+In the 1987 Soviet Ukrainian animated Horton Hears A Who short by Kievnauchfilm titled My Friends, Where Are You?, the Whos resemble tiny yellow elves with pointy noses and cone shaped hats.
+In the 1992 Horton Hears A Who Russian animated short titled I Can Hear You!, the Whos are identical to humans and live in a simple agrarian society where they mow grass, work in the mill and rear chickens and horses as microscopic as they are, and Whoville is shown as a small village rather than a city (in contrast to the Jungle of Nool which seems to be a pastiche of 80's Soviet city life with occasional appearances of modern technology).
 In the live-action film, however, the Whos resemble ordinary people with large ears, buck-teeth and strange hairstyles, and while the Who children have ordinary human noses, the adult Whos' noses are snout shaped.
-Also, they are shown to be very greedy and materialistic as compared to the book version.
-Just north of Whoville, atop a high mountain, Mount Crumpit, a bitter, cave-dwelling creature named the Grinch lives with his dog, Max.
+Also, they are shown to be very greedy and materialistic as compared to the book version, making them more distraught initially when discovering their presents are gone.

 Cindy Lou Who is a generous young girl who was introduced in the book How the Grinch Stole Christmas!
 In the 2000 live-action film, How the Grinch Stole Christmas she is played by actress Taylor Momsen.
+In the 2018 CGI version, she is voiced by Cameron Seely.